US 44 is one of just a few highways in Connecticut that cross two state lines: the New York line at Salisbury and the Rhode Island line at Putnam.

 Once the state started numbering roads, it went a little crazy.
 By 1927, good old Trunkline 12 had been sliced up into 101, 109, 3, 10, 17 and 121.

-US 44 was not one of the original US routes in Connecticut (US 1, US 5, US 6 and US 7), as its out-of-place number implies.
+As its out-of-place number implies, US 44 was not one of the original US routes in Connecticut (US 1, US 5, US 6 and US 7).
 It was commissioned on March 1, 1935 (along with US 202) to encourage tourism.

 The western half (between Hartford and Canaan) was originally part of a cross-state NE-17; the small part west of US 7 was state highway 121 (1923-1932) and CT 199 (until 1934).
 Between 1932 and 1934, all of US 44 east of US 7 was part of a long Route 101.